Skip to content

 The wall loss strategy system lets you model particle deposition onto chamber walls using the same object-oriented patterns as condensation and coagulation.
 Instead of calling standalone rate functions, you work with strategy objects that operate on ParticleRepresentation, support multiple distribution types, and expose a consistent rate / step interface.

-This feature is built around two core APIs exposed via particula.dynamics:
+This feature is built around user-facing APIs exposed via particula.dynamics:

 • WallLossStrategy – abstract base class for wall loss models.

-• SphericalWallLossStrategy – spherical chamber implementation using existing wall loss coefficient utilities.
+• SphericalWallLossStrategy, RectangularWallLossStrategy, and ChargedWallLossStrategy – chamber implementations using existing wall loss coefficient utilities plus electrostatic modifiers for charged particles.

 Key Benefits